neithen-Lu/encoding_recurrence_into_transformers/README.md

 Computation details of our non-dilated and dilated REMs in Appendix D.1, the detailed training scheme and hyperparameter settings in Appendix E.2.
 A detailed description of the repositories we used to build our model in the supplementary materials.

 Of course we welcome any unofficial implementation of our work!
-We will update any open source version of the model below: